Focus and Productivity: What Works for Me

 Sophie Playle

 Here’s what works for me.
+Maybe some of these things will work for you, too.

-Focusing on the Right Task
+Focusing on the right task

 Like a lot of people, there’s something nested deep in my brain that makes me desperate to feel and look busy.
 Working long hours becomes a badge of honour, and guilt gnaws at me if – god forbid – I don’t work a ‘full’ nine-hour work day.